 This award recognizes an individual who has consistently displayed a caring and supportive attitude that contributes to a positive school atmosphere.
 This is someone who truly reflects high standards and promotes staff morale.

-Here are a few comments that were written about Alicia:
+Here are a few comments that were written about Teri:

 Here, the committee searched for concrete evidence of the recipient’s ability to encourage community and parent involvement in the school.
 This person should have been actively involved in training others, initiating new office procedures, and improving the overall office and school climate.

-Here are some of the comments shared about Missy:
+Here are some of the comments shared about Kelly: